-Let's cut to the chase: A sexy topic, blackheads are not.
-However, they're a fact of life and the majority of the human population has probably had one (or 10) at some point in time.
+Let's cut to the chase: Blackheads are not a sexy topic.
+However, they're a fact of life, and most of the human population has probably had one (or 10) at some point in time.
 Like most skin concerns, blackheads also range in both stubbornness and ferocity.
-First, there are the larger, more noticeable species (i.e., that big black abyss that causes you to swear off all public outings), and then there are the sneakier ones: the pin-size pariahs that go virtually undetected.
+First, there are the larger, more noticeable species (i.e., that big black abyss that causes you to swear off all public outings).
+Then there are the sneakier ones: the pin-size pariahs that go virtually undetected.

 Despite their differences in size and severity, blackheads are all caused by the same thing: pores plugged with dead skin cells and an oily, protective substance called sebum.
-According to Medical News Today, blackheads have nothing to do with trapped dirt or the cleanliness of the skin: In reality, "the dead skin cells in the open pore react with oxygen in the air and turn black, forming a blackhead."
+Blackheads consist of dead skin cells and sebum oil in the open pore that react with oxygen and turn black.

 How do you get rid of them?
 Routinely exfoliating with a face wash that includes strategic ingredients like salicylic acid, glycolic acid, witch hazel, clay, and charcoal is key to sloughing off dead skin and clearing pores of all the gunk.
 So we curated a list of some of the best face washes for blackheads to incorporate into your routine.